 Everest Safety & Fatality Statistics

-Complete historical death data, cause breakdowns, seasonal analysis, and comparisons with other 8,000m peaks — updated through the 2025 season.
+Complete historical death data, cause breakdowns, route-specific fatality distribution, ascent vs descent risk analysis, oxygen depletion mathematics, and 8,000m peak comparison — updated through the 2025 season using Himalayan Database data.

 | Category | Data |